Amed Rosario Player Props: Guardians vs. Red Sox

-On Friday, Amed Rosario (.341 on-base percentage in past 10 games, 55 points above season-long percentage) and the Cleveland Guardians play the Boston Red Sox, whose starting pitcher will be Nick Pivetta.
-First pitch is at 7:10 PM ET.
+Amed Rosario -- with a slugging percentage of .513 in his past 10 games, including five extra-base hits -- will be in action for the Cleveland Guardians against the Boston Red Sox, with Brayan Bello on the hill, on April 29 at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Rockies.
+He had a hitless showing in his most recent game (0-for-4) against the Red Sox.

 Amed Rosario Game Info & Props vs. the Red Sox